 Ronald Kessler is the New York Times bestselling author of nineteen non-fiction books.
 Kessler began his career as a journalist in 1964 on the Worcester Telegram, followed by three years as an investigative reporter and editorial writer with the Boston Herald.
 In 1968, he joined the Wall Street Journal as a reporter in the New York bureau.
-He became an investigative reporter with the Washington Post in 1970 and continued on the paper until 1985.
+He became an investigative reporter with the Washington Post in 1970 and continued in that position until 1985.

-Kessler has won seventeen journalism awards, including two George Polk awards—one for national reporting and one for community service.
+Kessler has won eighteen journalism awards, including two George Polk awards—one for national reporting and one for community service.
 Kessler has also won the Robert Novak Journalist of the Year Award, the American Political Science Association's Public Affairs Reporting Award, the Associated Press' Sevellon Brown Memorial Award, and Washingtonian magazine's Washingtonian of the Year award.
+Franklin Pierce University awarded him the Marlin Fitzwater Medallion for excellence as a prolific author, journalist, and communicator.
 He is listed in Who's Who in America.

 Kessler's first book was THE LIFE INSURANCE GAME, an exposé of the life insurance industry published in 1985.
 His second book, THE RICHEST MAN IN THE WORLD: The Story of Adnan Khashoggi, is the inside story of the world's preeminent arms dealer.
 Kessler's next book, SPY vs. SPY: Stalking Soviet Spies in America, is the only book on the FBI's secret counterintelligence program and contains the first interview with Karl Koecher, a Soviet bloc spy who became a mole in the CIA.